Clayborne Carson

-Clayborne Carson (born June 15, 1944) is an American academic who was a professor of history at Stanford University and director of the Martin Luther King Jr., Research and Education Institute.
-Since 1985, he has directed the Martin Luther King Papers Project, a long-term project to edit and publish the papers of Martin Luther King Jr.
+Clayborne Carson (born June 15, 1944) is an acclaimed American history academic, educator, scholar, and author, a preeminent human rights expert historian, and an MLK Jr. Centennial Professor Emeritus at Stanford University as well as the founder of Stanford's Dr. Martin Luther King, Jr. Research and Education Institute.
+Since 1985, at the request of Coretta Scott King, Carson has directed the Dr. Martin Luther King, Jr. Papers Project, a long-term effort to edit and publish the papers of Martin Luther King Jr.

 Early life and education

 Carson was born on June 15, 1944, in Buffalo, New York; son of Clayborne and Louise Carson.
 He grew up near Los Alamos, New Mexico, where his father was a security guard for the Los Alamos National Laboratory.
 His was one of a very small number of African-American families in Los Alamos, and he attributes his lifelong interest in the Civil Rights Movement to that experience.
 "I had this really strong curiosity about the black world, because in Los Alamos the black world was a very few families.
 When the civil rights movement started, I had this real fascination with it, and I wanted to meet the people in it."

 After graduating from Los Alamos High School in 1962, Carson attended the University of New Mexico for his first year on college during the 1962–1963 school year.
 At age 19, Carson met Stokely Carmichael at a national student conference in Indiana.
 Carmichael convinced him to attend the March on Washington For Jobs and Freedom as a member of the Student Nonviolent Coordinating Committee (SNCC, pronounced "snick").
 On August 28, 1963, Carson was overwhelmed to find himself among hundreds of thousands of African Americans at the March.
 This was the first big thing Carson had done in contribution to the Civil Rights Movement.
 Recalling the March, at which Dr. Martin Luther King Jr. delivered his famous "I Have a Dream" speech at the Lincoln Memorial, Carson says, "I have a lot of vivid memories, but not of King's speech."
 What left the biggest impression, he says, were "the people I met there."
 The March was also the only time Carson had ever heard Dr. King speak in public.

 It wasn't until 1964 after Carson had transferred to the University of California, Los Angeles (UCLA) that he became more active in what he calls the "northern version of the southern struggle", and continued with SNCC.
 At UCLA Carson Changed his field of study from computer programming to American History.
 Here he earned his B.A.
 (1967), M.A.
 (1971), and wrote his doctoral dissertation on Stokely Carmichael and SNCC which earned him his Ph.D.
 (1975).
 While studying at UCLA, he was also involved with anti-Vietnam War protests.
 He speaks of that experience in his current writing, highlighting the importance of grassroots political activity within the African-American freedom struggle.